QPod/lab-foundation/README.md

  ⚠️ If you are using `QPod` with NVIDIA GPU machines with `nvidia-docker`, be sure to:
   - Use **Docker >= 19.03** and the command `nvidia-smi` works well on host machine
   - Add option `--gus all` in the `docker run` command to enable GPU access (after `--restart=always`)
-  - Use `IMG="full-cuda"` or other images with cuda support
+  - Use `IMG="qpod/qpod:full-cuda"` or other images with cuda support

 ### 3. Sit back for minutes and get the first-time login token
 The commands in the last step will: